 Sun Yat-Sen Garden is usually open daily at the following times (except for Mondays and Tuesdays in the summer, as well as Christmas Day and New Year’s Day when it’s closed):

-As of early 2024, admission to the garden costs adults about $16, seniors $13 and students $12 (ages 6 to 17 or with ID if age 17+).
+As of the summer of 2024, admission to the garden costs $16 for adults, $13 for seniors and $12 for students (ages 6 to 17 or with ID if 17+).
 Children ages 5 and under are free.
 A family rate is also available for around $32.
 It’s good for two adults and up to three children under the age of 17.

 Note: Rates are sometimes higher in the busy season (from May to September) and lower in the non-peak season (from October or November until April).
 Also, the venue’s hours of operation are subject to change.